Home » Octopus Flux Tariff

 Octopus Energy is launching a trial where no MCS Certificate is required for solar export but this is separate from this tariff where an MCS Certificate is still required.

-I doubled checked with Octopus on Twitter and here is their response from 5th August 2023.
+I double-checked with Octopus on Twitter and here is their response.

 How do I switch to the Octopus Flux tariff?